 “An Incompleat History of the Voice” a performance by Carol Sawyer in 1997 at Western Front, has been selected as part of Acts of Transfer, a project which is currently digitizing and exhibiting online performative works by women-identified artists.

-Carol Sawyer: The Natalie Brettschneider Archive, which exhibited at the Carleton University Art Gallery in Ottawa and the Art Gallery of Greater Victoria in 2016, will be shown at the Vancouver Art Gallery October 28, 2017 to February 4, 2018.
-This exhibition presents Sawyer’s ongoing project that reconstructs the life and work of the genre-defying singer and artist Natalie Brettschneider.
-The works on view will connect Brettschneider to a community of mid-twentieth century artists and musicians in British Columbia.
+Carol Sawyer: The Natalie Brettschneider Archive showed at the Vancouver Art Gallery October 28, 2017 to February 4, 2018, curated by Bruce Grenville.
+This exhibition presented Sawyer’s ongoing project that reconstructs the life and work of the fictional, genre-defying singer and artist Natalie Brettschneider.
+The works on view trace Brettschneider’s activities from childhood to old age, and connect her to a community of mid-twentieth century artists and musicians in British Columbia.

 Carol Sawyer’s exhibit I attempt from love’s sickness to fly, in vain showed recently at Republic Gallery.
 This piece builds on the visual strategies first explored in her video Proscenium.
 The new work employs four channels of video, displayed vertically – but unlike Proscenium, the cameras are not locked in one place: tracking and panning shots are used to create the effect of distorting the interior of a small banquet hall and proscenium arch stage.
 The video stars singer Catherine Lee and viola di gamba player Patricia Unruh performing a Purcell aria – marking the first time that Sawyer has directed performers other than herself.